1.

 select functionname(paramaters) from dual;

-Suppose i am created a function add which returns the addition of two numbers then
+Suppose i am created a function add which returns the addition of

 select add(3,4) from dual;